golang/dep/README.md

 ## Installation

-Unless you are hacking on dep, it is strongly recommended that you use a released version.
-You can grab the latest binary from the [releases](https://github.com/golang/dep/releases) page.
+It is strongly recommended that you use a released version.
+Release binaries are available on the [releases](https://github.com/golang/dep/releases) page.

-On macOS you can install or upgrade to the latest released version with Homebrew:
+On MacOS you can install or upgrade to the latest released version with Homebrew:

 ```sh
 $ brew install dep